When people ask “Where do I go to meet Chinese girls?” the first thought they have is usually somewhere in China.

 It’s just that you will tend to see a lot more Vietnamese girls, usually of the lower class working at nail salons, hair salons, massage parlors, or even clothing stores playing on their phones a lot more often.

-However because of their drive and aspirations, I found Chinese girls to be more cunning compared to your average Vietnamese girl.
+However, because of their drive and aspirations, I found when dating a Chinese girl, they tended to be more cunning compared to your average Vietnamese girl.